Why consumers are retreating from the EV dream — FuelMarble analysis

 Page Summary

 This article examines why consumer enthusiasm for electric vehicles is cooling in 2026 — backed by Deloitte's global automotive study — and what the shift toward hybrid and optimised ICE technology means for vehicle owners today.
+This analysis connects to the complete guide to cutting UK fleet diesel costs — because the ICE optimisation decisions fleet operators make now compound in value over the transition period.
 It also covers the hidden financial risks of EV ownership that rarely appear in manufacturer marketing.

 Contents